 Fix your goals

 Continuous feedback integration and delivery are crucial to the process of DevOps.
 An enterprise cannot work with waterfall and expect the teams to adopt DevOps.
-The concept of DevOps is built on Agile development, where developers build the software solution in small phases and integrate testing to detect and eliminate flaws.
+Basically DevOps and Agile are two software development methodologies, but the concept of DevOps is built on Agile development, where developers build the software solution in small phases and integrate testing to detect and eliminate flaws.

 Enhance business process security